Hive-Academy/Workflow_Manager_MCP/docs/WINDOWS_DOCKER_PUBLISH_GUIDE.md

 ## 🎯 Complete Guide for Publishing MCP Workflow Manager to Docker Hub on Windows

+### 🆕 What's New in This Version

+- **🌱 Integrated Database Seeding**: Workflow rules are automatically seeded during Docker build
+- **⚡ Instant Startup**: No manual `npm run rules:gen` required - everything is pre-configured
+- **🔧 Enhanced Build Process**: Improved multi-stage build with validation and testing
+- **📦 Production Ready**: Optimized for both development and production deployments

 ### 📋 Prerequisites

 1. **Docker Desktop for Windows** - Installed and running